 Your doctor will start by doing a physical exam.
 During the exam, your doctor will check your vagina and rectum for any growths.

 These tests can help your doctor diagnose bowel endometriosis:

 - Ultrasound.
 This test uses high-frequency sound waves to create pictures from inside your body.
 A device called a transducer is placed inside your vagina (transvaginal ultrasound) or your rectum (transrectal endoscopic ultrasound).
 An ultrasound can show your doctor the size of the endometriosis, and where it’s located.

 - MRI.
 This test uses powerful magnets and radio waves to look for endometriosis in your bowel and other parts of your pelvis.

 - Barium enema.
 This test uses X-rays to take pictures of your large intestine — your colon and rectum.
 Your colon is first filled with a contrast dye to help your doctor view it more easily.

 - Colonoscopy.
 This test uses a flexible scope to view the inside of your intestines.
 Colonoscopy doesn’t diagnose bowel endometriosis.
-However, it can rule out colon cancer, which can cause some of the same symptoms.
+However, it can rule out colon cancer, which can cause similar symptoms.